Iraq Fast Facts

 March 7, 2003 - Chief inspectors ElBaradei and Blix submit their final reports to the UN Security Council.

-March 19, 2003 - President George W. Bush announces that US and coalition forces have begun military action against Iraq.
+March 19, 2003 - President Bush announces that US and coalition forces have begun military action against Iraq.
 (This means that military action began the morning of March 20 in Iraq.)

 March 20, 2003 - President Hussein speaks on Iraqi TV.
 He calls the US- led coalition attacks "shameful crimes against Iraq and humanity."